-The bi-monthly or quarterly refrigerator clean often alerts us to items we’ve completely forgotten.
+The bi-monthly, monthly or quarterly refrigerator clean often alerts us to items we’ve completely forgotten.
 Resist that urge to keep it for possible future use!
 Throw them away.

 Take out any shelving, drawers (e.g. crispers), or other removable surface areas from the refrigerator including those on the doors.
 In order to get the job done quicker, remove all shelving bit by bit.
 Placing in or near the kitchen sink, where it will be much easier to clean.

 Wash the shelving, drawers, and other surfaces by hand.
 Make sure all chemicals and soap are well rinsed off.
 So that your shelves are protected against chipping, place them on clean bath towels.
 Use a stick to push towels into tight spaces to dry them.

 Safety Tip: Never wash a cold glass shelf with hot water as the great temperature change will likely shatter the glass.
 Instead, use cold water or remove the shelf and let it come up to room temperature before washing it.

 - For heavy-duty spills and/or stains, use some hot soapy water and let the item(s) soak before scrubbing.
 Using household ammonia diluted with hot water (1:5 ratio) has been suggested but I am not familiar with using ammonia so I would err on the side of caution since careless use can cause noxious poisonousness fumes and ammonia must be flushed away several times.

 - Wash and drain.
 Turn the fan on to help faster drying.
 Wipe off any excess water with clean towels.
 Ensure all shelving, grill, etc. dry out completely before re-inserting them into the refrigerator.